-- The prevention of these cross-domain problems in elementary school significantly increases each individual’s quality adjusted life expectancy and produces a 4:1 return on investment over the life course.
+- In the long term, the prevention of these cross-domain problems in elementary school produces a 4:1 return on investment over the life course.

-In addition, ParentCorps impacts adult capacity to promote children’s social emotional learning and behavioral regulation skills in critical ways:
+In addition, ParentCorps impacts adult capacity to support children’s early learning and development in critical ways:

 Support for ParentCorps

 Several government and nonprofit organizations endorse ParentCorps as an evidence-based early childhood intervention.

 Blueprints for Healthy Youth Development, considered the most rigorous registry of evidence-based positive youth development programs, awarded ParentCorps the highest rating for evidence with suggestions about using Head Start funding for financing implementation.

 The National Center on Parent, Family, and Community Engagement, part of the U.S. Department of Health and Human Services, includes ParentCorps in its Compendium of Parenting Interventions, a resource that helps schools, early childhood programs, community-based organizations, and other stakeholders understand the evidence behind parenting interventions for families of young children.